dylanMPP/DivideAndConquer/doc/TestsDesign.md

 ### Test Plan

-Five lists with different characteristics will be used to evaluate the `numberOfInversions(...)` function:
+Seven lists with different characteristics will be used to evaluate the `numberOfInversions(...)` function:

 1. `shortList`: List with few elements and no specific order.
 2. `normalList`: List with non-repeated values and no specific order.